abequinonez/udacity-item-catalog/README.md

 ## Technology and Resources

 The application was built using Python, Flask, SQLAlchemy, JavaScript, HTML, and CSS.
-Third-party authentication and authorization is handled by Google Sign-In and Facebook Login.
+Third-party authentication and authorization are handled by Google Sign-In and Facebook Login.
 Other resources and technologies include Material Design Lite and jQuery.

 ## Required Software